 How to Read to Prepare: As you read your summer reading text, keep track of what you're reading using the chart below.
 Your goal is to try to fill up as many of the boxes below as you can.
 Including one important quote every 2-3 chapters would give you a great base to start the year off!

-Important My Commentary: What do you find interesting about Quotes / Ideas from the text (with this quote?
-What questions does it raise for you?
-What do you think people page numbers) can learn about life based on this quote?
+Important Quotes / Ideas from the My Commentary: What do you find interesting about this quote?
+What text (with page numbers) questions does it raise for you?
+What do you think people can learn about life based on this quote?